The Final Push of Egypt to Secure Zero-Sum Water Share Agreement with a “Destabilized Ethiopia”!

 o Should be conditional to both countries committing that they will not be directly or indirectly involved on any activity that destabilizes or harms the interests of Ethiopia such as security, economy and political interests.

-o Ethiopia should be compensated for the water and silt its rivers are taking to both Egypt and Sudan.
+o Ethiopia should be economically compensated for the water flowing to both Egypt and Sudan.

 o Should have exit provisions that enables agreed parties to revoke the agreement at any time based on defined evets of defaults.

-o Should have specified time span and expiry date (it could be 15 to 20 years).
-This allows all parties to renegotiate new agreement (from zero draft) every 15 to 20 years.
+o Should have specified time span and expiry date (it should not be more than 25 years).
+This allows all parties to renegotiate new agreement (from zero draft) every 25 years.

 o Egypt must abandon its claim of zero-sum historic rights

-o Ethiopia’s sovereignty over its rivers in its territory and its right to build cascade of dams over its rivers and to use the water for irrigated farming should not be compromised
+o Ethiopia’s sovereignty over its rivers in its territory and its right to build cascade of dams over its rivers and to use the water for irrigated farming, without significant harm to Sudan and Egypt, should not be compromised.